-Last year we visited Lapland UK and we said we wouldn’t return until Little E was old enough to understand and enjoy the Christmas magic.
+Last year we visited Lapland UK.
+We did say we wouldn’t return until Little E was old enough to understand and enjoy the Christmas magic.
 So you can image Darren’s surprise when I was bugging him to take us again this year.
-I had looked into Breakfast with Santa at Colchester Zoo again but the increase in price meant there wasn’t that much difference in going there or Lapland UK.
-The bonus with Lapland UK is that Ethan would get the chance to ice skate again as we are allowed on the ice wearing our snow boots and therefore able to support him.
+I had looked into Breakfast with Santa at Colchester Zoo again.
+The price increase at the zoo meant there wasn’t that much difference in going there or Lapland UK.
+The bonus with Lapland UK is that Ethan would get the chance to ice skate again.
+We are allowed on the ice wearing our snow boots which means we can support him.

-So on the 1st of December Ralph and Roxy, our elf on the shelf, arrived not only with advent calendars but with very special invitations for Ethan and Little E. The invitations were from Father Christmas inviting them to visit him at Lapland UK.
+So on the 1st of December Ralph and Roxy, our elf on the shelf arrived.
+Not only did he have advent calendars but very special invitations for Ethan and Little E. The invitations were from Father Christmas inviting them to visit him at Lapland UK.

 Our first stop was at the toy factory to help the elves build the toys.
 We made a reindeer and wooden horses before singing with the elves.